 The size of the fold-out label and the number of folds should be in a rational relationship to the size of the container.
 This may limit the number of languages, which can be displayed on the fold-out label.

-Examples of formats for multilayer booklet format/fold-out labels which could be used are shown below.
-These include, accordion style, book style, order book style and window style labels.
-Any other style which meets the requirements for a fold-out label is also applicable.
+Examples:

-Accordion style
+Application of the labelling principles discussed in this example are illustrated for a multilingual label in the accordion style below:

-The following is an example of a multilingual fold-out label.
+Additionally, the labeling principles discussed in this example could also be applied to the following foldout label styles: book style, order book style and window style.

 Book style

 Order book style